Basics of Drawing

 - view finder/catcher http://www.dickblick.com/products/viewcatcher/

-If you already have drawing material please bring them, otherwise you could use the list below as a guide.
+If you already have drawing material please bring them, otherwise you could use the list above as a guide.

-The most elemental part of drawing is line – without line, contours and edges do not exist.
-We will start with the study of the line as countour, and progressively incorporate value and perspective to create form and space within simple compositions.
+The most elemental part of drawing is line—without line, contours and edges do not exist.
+In this course, we will start with the study of line as contour and expand to value and perspective study aimed at the creation of simple compositions.